 Can I use a dedicated IP for streaming?

 Possible, but streaming platforms frequently update their blocks.
 A dedicated IP can help in some cases by providing a stable address, but there’s no universal guarantee.
-Is NordVPN a Good VPN?
-A Comprehensive Review, Features, and Setup Tips
+Does nordvpn actually work in china my honest take and how to use it

 Can I choose my own IP address with NordVPN?